Campaign of the Month: October 2017

 Blood & Bourbon asks a relatively big reading commitment of new players, but I believe that pays dividends with more narratively relevant and socially connected PCs.
 Newcomer PCs in this game do not have backgrounds like “I’m from the next city over and recently moved to New Orleans, where I’m a total newcomer with no connections to anybody.”
 I work hard to integrate new PCs into storylines and to give them connections to the setting’s plots and characters.
 Players and I collaborate to give their PCs allies, loved ones, rivals, superiors, minions: everything they need to be central to the game’s ongoing narrative once play begins.
 While you will not be as emotionally invested in your character as the players of the years-old PCs, my goal is to give us tools so that can happen as quickly as possible.

-Send me a PM over Obsidian Portal (the GM’s username is Calder_R) or create a thread on the game’s Roll20 listing.
+Interested in playing with us?
+Awesome!
+Send the GM a private message over Obsidian Portal (his username is Calder_R) or create a thread on the game’s Roll20 listing.
 Please answer the following:

 1. Tell me a little about yourself, your playstyle, and how you hope to have a fun time in this game.

 2. Let me know your background in RPGs in general and Masquerade specifically.
-Preference is not given based on experience but is useful for me to know.
-If you’re brand new to the game, for instance, you should probably play a newly-Embraced vampire instead of one with several decades under their belt.
+Preference is not given based on experience: I’m much more interested in the quality of your writing and whether your personality feels like a good fit for the group than how many years you’ve been roleplaying.
+Experience is primarily useful for me to know because it guides character concepts.
+If you’re brand new to the game, you should probably play a vampire who was only recently Embraced.
+If you’re an old hat, then you should probably play a vampire with some experience under their belt.

 3. Let me know you’re on board with the game’s reading commitment and the reasons behind it.